dchege711/study_buddy/readme.md

 :soon: Figure out regex for capturing `<em>` or `</em>` tags within inline LaTEX, e.g. `\(i<em>{r}, i</em>{l}.low \le i_{r}.low\)`

+:soon: Change the underlying DS for the cards manager from two max-oriented priority queues to a balanced binary search tree.
+That way, you can visit a any card on the tree much faster on average.

-### Support text search for cards
+### Support Text Search for Cards

+<sub><sup>[:arrow_up: Back to top](#tasks)</sup></sub>

 Plan: Have a search bar for taking in queries.
 Provide at most 7 results.
 Update the search results whenever the user hits SPACE or ENTER (reduces # queries to the database).

 Challenges: Provide relevant search results (rank them before returning them).
 Don't transfer more data than necessary (return only snippets, maybe title plus first line).

 Search should be relevant and fast, erring on the side of relevance.
 Connecting to the database is slow.
 Luckily, `mongoose` allows me to maintain a persistent connection to the database.
 Studying the docs helps one make efficient queries and capture some low-hanging fruit.
-For instance, using `where` in MongoDB is expensive because the expression will be evaluated for every document in the collection.
-Using regex inside the query itself is more efficient.
+For instance, using `where` in MongoDB is expensive because the expression will be evaluated for every document in the collection. ~~Using regex inside the query itself is more efficient.~~ MongoDB supports [text search](https://docs.mongodb.com/v3.2/text-search/) and a 'sort by relevance' function.
+Yay!

-Next: Display search results as the user types.
+I want to strike a balance between making frequent hits to the database and providing search feedback as the user types.
+Whenever a user hits SPACE after at least one word, I query the database for 7 results and display their titles in the dropdown menu on the search bar.
+If the user clicks on any of the 7 results, I display the entire card and terminate the search.
+If the user hits ENTER, then I query the database for all cards that match the query.
+These cards are then fed into the cards manager, and the user can browse them at their own pace.

+To minimize the amount of data being transferred between the client and the database as the user types a query, the server returns partial cards to a search query.
+These partial cards contain the `_id, urgency, title` fields and nothing else.
+I display the titles in the dropdown menu that gets updated as the user continues searching.
+Once the user has decided on which card(s) to view, I use the already built functions to load the card, i.e. first check if the card is in the cache, otherwise, fetch the full card from the database.

 ### Persistent Session Management